sgopalan98/LogFileAnalyzer/README.md

 The project uses [ScalaPB](https://scalapb.github.io/) to generate the stubs for the `LogAnalyzer` service and the related protobuf messages.
 These stubs are generated automatically when this project is compiled using `sbt compile` .

+### Improvements for the future and Credits

+1. Implement gRPC service on AWS using API Gateway
+2. Implement communication between different components in AWS.
+3. Make a cron job in EC2 to periodically generate the log file in S3.